 Code of Conduct

-All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.
+All attendees, speakers, sponsors, and volunteers at our conference are required to agree with the code of conduct below.
 Organizers will enforce this code throughout the event.
-We expect participants to follow these rules at conference and workshop venues and conference-related social events.
+We expect participants to follow these rules at conference and workshop venues as well as conference-related social events.